Gabriellanaro/MLOPS_final_Project/reports/README.md

       Build the docker files locally and make sure they work as intended Create a dedicated environment for the project

-Overall, all team members actively contributed to various aspects of the project, adhering to good coding practices, and collaborating to achieve the project goals.
+Overall, all team members actively contributed to various aspects of the project, adhering to good coding practices, and collaborating to achieve the project goals. ---

---- question 27 fill here ---